-We Spoke To The Lad Who Marked Pierre Emerick Aubameyang For 90 Minutes In 2012
+We Spoke To The Lad Who Marked Pierre-Emerick Aubameyang For 90 Minutes In 2012

-That came when he appeared as a substitute in a 3-0 UEFA Cup defeat to Liverpool back in 2010.
+However, it wasn't his first experience on UK soil - that came when he appeared as a substitute in a 3-0 UEFA Cup defeat to Liverpool back in 2010.

 The 6ft 2inch frame of Aubameyang stood on the hallowed turf of Grounsell Park in 2012 when Gabon needed a warm-up game ahead of an Olympic football tournament at St James' Park the following week.

-In a bizarre set of circumstances non-league side Heaton Stannington FC were asked to throw a team together just 24 hours before the game after Newcastle U23's pulled out for unknown reasons.
+In a bizarre set of circumstances Non-League side Heaton Stannington FC were asked to throw a team together, just 24 hours before the game after Newcastle U23's pulled out for unknown reasons.

 Aubameyang spent 12 months on loan to Dijon in the French Second Division to prove himself in 2009, but even he hadn't seen pitches like Grounsell Park before.